 …which have been driven by these new findings in consumer behavior:

 - On-demand streaming and “TV Everywhere” is up 114 percent over the past two years (Adobe)

 - Growing retailers had 48 percent more visits from smartphones compared to 2016 (Adobe)

-- Effective user-generated content (UGC) can generate about seven times more engagement than brand-generated content (Kleiner Perkins Caufield & Byers)
+- Effective user-generated content (UGC) ads can generate about four times more engagement than brand-generated content

 - Mobile marketing ranks at the top in terms of media consumption with 1.8 hours, above TV (1.5 hours) and other platforms.

 - 91 percent of consumers read online reviews, and the number of those who don’t read reviews (only 9 percent) has dropped dramatically, from 29 percent in 2010 (BrightLocal Local Consumer Review Survey)